KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 date: 2024-03-31
 cover: 'cover.png'
 cover_alt: 'Button with WOW NICE BUTTON! as text and a green to purple border gradient with border-radius.'
-preview: Here is how and why I build a border shader for my buttons in Circle Pusher®.
+preview: Here is how and why I built a border shader for my buttons in Circle Pusher®.
 preview_image: 'preview.png'
 ---